sunnyMiglani/MarkdownBlogPosts/SystemsSecurity.md

 - Prevent an observer on a network to link a participant to an action
 - Private browsing (like incognito) is useless for observers, it just doesn't store data in local files, everything else is the same.

 If people can be linked to websites, then they can be linked to certain behaviours.
-For example Alice visiting asos means she's probably buying clothes!
+For example Alice visiting ASOS means she's probably buying clothes!
 Depending on the sale and her behaviour you can probabalisitcally say she's aiming to buy shoes instead!

 ### Define : Unlinkability, Unobservability
 Unlinkability: Cannot link Alice to some online identity or platform via observations